Exception Resolution Service Setup

 Current FedLine customers:

-- The FedACH Exception Resolution Service is accessible via FedLine Web and FedLine Advantage.
-If new Subscriber access is desired, an End User Authorization Contact (EUAC) with authority to manage access for FedACH Services should submit a Subscriber request via the EUAC Center within FedLine Home.
+• The Exception Resolution Service is accessible via FedLine Web and FedLine Advantage.
+If new Subscriber access is desired, an End User Authorization Contact (EUAC) with authority to manage FedLine Web® access should submit a Subscriber request for an Exception Resolution Service role via the EUAC Center within FedLine Home.

 New FedLine Customers: